Makadi Bay

 Red Sea Riviera

 The Red Sea Riviera, Egypt’s eastern coastline along the Red Sea, consists of resort cities on the western shore of the Gulf of Aqaba and along the east coast of mainland Egypt, south of the Gulf of Suez.
 The combination of a favourable climate, warm sea, thousands of kilometres of shoreline and abundant natural and archaeological points of interest makes this stretch of Egypt’s coastline a popular national and international tourist destination.
-There are numerous National Parks along the Red Sea Riviera, both underwater and on land.
-Several laws protect desert and marine life, and visitors may be subject to heavy fines for not abiding.
+There are numerous National Parks along the Red Sea Riviera, underwater and on land.
+Several laws protect desert and marine life; visitors may be subject to heavy fines for not abiding.

 List of Resort Towns of the Red Sea Riviera